Special offer

 Are drop boxes available?

-Mailing your return can prevent potential security risks from transmitting personal and financial information online.
-While e-filing portals are typically secure, the steps leading up to submission may expose your data to vulnerabilities.
+• More secure: Mailing your return can lower the potential security risks associated with transmitting personal and financial information online.
+While e-filing portals are typically safe for making electronic payments and other data transfers, security breaches have occurred.

-Mailing your return does not require software or internet access, which can benefit those less comfortable with technology or who prefer a more hands-on approach.
+• Independence from technology: Mailing a paper return does not require a computer, accounting software or internet access.
+It also appeals to those who prefer a more direct approach.

 Recent Managing your Business Articles